-RTA or the registrar and share transfer agents are the authorized institutions established for the purpose of complete record maintenance of the investors while providing detailed information to the mutual fund houses facilitating or providing convenience to them.
+RTA or the registrar and share transfer agents are the authorized institutions established for the purpose of complete record maintenance as well as for investors transfer of shares providing detailed information to the mutual fund houses facilitating or providing convenience to them.

-Here the data is referred by all the buying/selling records, changes in the personal data, processing of emails and exchange of communication with the investors occurring frequently.
+Here the data is referred by all the buying/selling records i.e. share transfer process, changes in the personal data, processing of emails and exchange of communication with the investors occurring frequently.

 Such maintenance of data and record keeping provides beneficial for the mutual fund houses to keep the focus on their mainstream work while saving cost and time.

 Registrar & Transfer Agent also provides the latest information to the investors based on changes in the procedure, market fluctuations or any offers available for them to avail.

 SEBI i.e. the Securities and Exchange Board of India is a key authority in designating RTA, its work assignment and are based on guidelines enacted in the Securities and Exchange Board of India (Registrars to an Issue and share transfer agent) Regulations,1993.

 Let Us Understand the Procedure to Register and Share Transfer Agents with SEBI:

 - First of all, the applicant will have to file for the registration with Form A along with the prescribed non-refundable fees of INR 6 lakhs for category 1 and INR 2 lakhs for category 2.

 - After which the board will require certain specific information as per the prescription and would also require the applicant to be present in person in the board office.